Malkverbena/mysql/README.md

-# This module will be completely rewritten.
+# This module will be rewritten.
+This branch is WIP at moment.
+PLease use the 1.x branch.

 # MySQL Module